forestpath/conlang-librarian/README.md

 -|Users keep a record of important grammar rules.

 -|Users can develop libraries of example sentences made up of established letters.

+-|Users can keep a searchable database of words and meanings.